-Provide necessary PPE to patients: Following hand sanitization, don Level 1 mask, gloves, escort patient to operatory and pass off to operator.
+Provide necessary PPE to patients: Following hand sanitization, determine patient's temperature <38°C, escort patient to operatory and pass off to operator.
 Prior to any procedures the patient should rinse with 1% hydrogen peroxide mouth rinse for 30 seconds.
 After rinsing, the patient must expectorate into the same dispensing cup and the solution should be gently poured down the drain.